 Through its “Campaign for Nursing’s Future,” Johnson & Johnson’s DiscoverNursing.com website offers over 369 scholarships on the national and state level, broken down by program.

 Begun as a grant for an Emmy-Award winning director to encourage nurses to remain in the profession, Cherokee Uniforms created the “A Nurse I Am” film scholarship program.
 Winners are selected based upon the essays they write in response to the inspirational nurses’ film, which features realistic nurse-patient interactions and candid interviews about the lives of nurses.

-For 23 years, the makers of TYLENOL® have awarded over $8 million dollars in scholarships to well deserving students pursuing careers in healthcare.
+For over 25 years, the makers of TYLENOL® have awarded over $8 million dollars in scholarships to well deserving students pursuing careers in healthcare.
 Applicants are asked to write two, 500-word essays demonstrating leadership, academic excellence and dedication to their career.

 Cappex is a scholarship search engine that identifies thousands of scholarship opportunities that match your personalized profile, with over 50 types of scholarships dedicated to the profession.
 Besides listing eligibility requirements, Cappex also provides insight into the size of the applicant pool, how easy it is to apply and how long the application process takes.

 To help alleviate the shortage of nurses in critical areas, this U.S. Government scholarship offers nursing students funding for their studies in exchange for working in certain health care facilities after graduation for two years.
 Scholarship recipients work at these facilities for at least two years, while enjoying a salary and benefits as any new hire.